 As feet get older they lose some of their strength and springiness due to changes in the skin and joints.
 Feet tend to spread and lose the fatty pads that cushion them.
 This does not mean that feet should necessarily become painful as they get older.
-However, it does mean that they are not able to sustain the same levels of activity that they could when you were younger.
-You need to look after your feet.
+However, it does mean that they are not able to sustain the same levels of activity that they could when younger.
+For that reason older people need to take good care of their feet.

 Every part of the body ages.
-However, the feet are subjected to particularly heavy treatment throughout our lives.
+However, the feet are subjected to particularly heavy treatment throughout life.
 They experience repeated impact, weight bearing, pressure, friction and often minor trauma.

 The natural changes that happen to the feet over time include: